A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Introduction

 Reference \cite{bather} considered the Bayesian version of our problem in the context of the following hypothesis test.
 Let the prior distribution be defined by assigning equal probabilities to

 The expected number of times the inferior treatment (the risky arm $i$) is chosen is given by \textit{pseudoregret} $\bar R_T$ (also denoted as \textit{weak regret})

 where the expectation is computed similarly to \cref{eq:regret} and $s_i$ denotes the number of times the risky arm $i$ was sampled by the player.
-Accordingly, a sampling rule that minimizes the expected number of times the inferior treatment is chosen leads to the \emph{Bayesian symmetric two-armed Bernoulli bandit} problem: it has the same definition as the symmetric two-armed Bernoulli bandit above, except that the index of the safe arm $j$ is sampled from a uniform distribution over $\{1,2\}$ and the (Bayes) optimal player is a minimizer of the \emph{Bayesian pseudoregret} (also called Bayes risk) given by
+Accordingly, a sampling rule that minimizes the expected number of times the inferior treatment is chosen leads to the \emph{Bayesian symmetric two-armed Bernoulli bandit} problem: it has the same definition as the symmetric two-armed Bernoulli bandit above, except that the index of the safe arm $j$ is sampled from a prior distribution over $\{1,2\}$ and the (Bayes) optimal player is a minimizer of the \emph{Bayesian pseudoregret} (also called Bayes risk).
+In the case of the uniform prior, the Bayesian pseudoregret is given by

 where the set of feasible $p$ is the same as in the setting of the minimax regret above.

 For either choice of the safe arm, the distribution $a_{1}$ of arm 1 is the same as $1-a_{2}$, where $a_{2}$ is the distribution of the second arm.
 Thus, the player will get the same information about the means of both distributions by sampling either arm.
 Accordingly a success observed in any trial with arm 1 is equivalent to a failure observed from arm 2, and the information derived from any sequence of trials does not depend on the sampling rule.